dell/omnia/docs/source/Overview/newfeatures.rst

 * NVIDIA container toolkit for Kubernetes setup

-* XE9680 with NVIDIA H200 (Leander) accelerators is now supported as a control plane or a target node.
+* XE9680 with NVIDIA H200 (Leander) accelerators is now supported as a control plane or a cluster node.